WladimirLivolis/BBCap/README.md

 group 2 - packet train #3 RTT
 ```

-For each line, one RTT value.
+For each line, one RTT value (in seconds).

-Now, let's see one real example.
+Now, let's see a real example.

 Imagine you have 5 RTT values for each group.